Using Spanish and French Videos for the Best Comprehensible Input

 Here are some previews of my Spanish One Videos:

 Here are the videos I have been promising you.
-Click on the images to see the videos.
+Click on the images below and to the right to see the videos.

 Students need to hear the expression, “ Iba a + infinitivo” many times in context before it becomes part of their working vocabulary.

-If you would like a FREE video that provides comprehensible input for that expression, CLICK HERE
+If you would like a FREE video that provides comprehensible input for that expression, click on the following link: Spanish Video for the Imperfect Tense

 You will also receive my monthly newsletter with more freebies and teaching tips.

-Now you have an abundance of videos to use for comprehensible input to put in your teacher tool-bag. 🙂
+Now you have an abundance of videos to use for comprehensible input to add to your teacher tool-bag. 🙂

 If you know of any videos that provide good comprehensible input, make a comment below or on my facebook page!
 And I’d appreciate it if you’d like my Facebook page!

 - We will be talking about classroom management strategies.
-It is impossible to use the target language 90-100% of the time if students aren’t listening and, as a result, many teachers give up on using it, resorting to English and translation, thereby reducing the effectiveness of their instruction.
+It is impossible to use the target language 90-100% of the time if students aren’t listening and, as a result, many teachers give up on using it, resorting to English translations, thereby reducing the effectiveness of their instruction.

 - Veteran teachers may find this topic basic and your input is welcome.
 However, classroom management skills need constant honing and require consistency and mental discipline.